daniilsunyaev/yarrd/README.md

 - implement unique constraint
 - introduce AND and allow WHERE to accept multiple conditions
 - implement primary constraint and use row_id if not set
+- think if we should rename 'validate_row_over_constraint' to smth like "check_not_null_constraints"
 - check if we can avoid generating byte layout for every row when using where
 - introduce NOT
 - remove tables dir if it is empty after tables cleanup